tokenized/docs/main-concepts-rules.md

 ## General

 * All contract actions must be cash flow neutral.
-The request action must include enough bitcoin to pay for all costs (dust, contract fees, exchange fees, mining fees, etc.) associated with the response action.
+The request action must include enough bitcoin to pay for all costs (dust, contract fees, exchange fees, mining fees, etc.) required to generate a response action.
 In cases where not enough bitcoin has been included, no response action will take place.

 * Smart contracts maintain a small resevoir of satoshis (small multiple of the dust value) at the contract address to use to send back to itself on contract-wide actions.
-However, this resevoir will not deplete over time, as all fees will be paid for by the requester.
+This resevoir will not deplete over time, as all fees will be paid for by the requester.

-* Every contract-initiated action must be in response to a user/issuer initiated action.
+* Every contract-initiated action must be in response to a user/issuer-initiated action.
 No contract-initiated action will be valid without a preceding ‘request’ action initiated by a user or issuer.

 * All Tokenized actions must be sent to or from a contract’s public address.
 The contract’s public address is what connects all associated token actions.
 The only exceptions to this rule are the Messaging action (M1), the Registry actions (R1 - R4) and the Static Contract Formation action (C4).
 All of which operate independently of any smart contract.
 Therefore, for a wallet to track a token, all it has to do is add the token contract’s public address as a watch-only address and monitor for relevant actions.